 11.19 All requests for a Stage 2 investigation should be made in writing to the Customer Relations Manager within 20 working days of the Stage 1 response letter and it should specify what the Complainant remains dissatisfied with, why, and what outcome(s) they are seeking.
-The Children's and Adults Complaints Team will then inform the relevant Team Manager, their Head of Service and the appropriate Adjudicating Officer that a new Stage 2 request has been received and actioned.
+The Business & Quality Team will then inform the relevant Team Manager, their Head of Service and the appropriate Adjudicating Officer that a new Stage 2 request has been received and actioned.